sio2k1/WEB601PRJ/my-app/README.md

 * User credentials in users.json (this is for MS1 dev reasons only, users and passwords should not ever be located that way)

 # Login information
 By default you considered by app as visitor, to login use "Ali" as login and "321" as password, or any credentials from [src/jsondata/users.json](src/jsondata/users.json).
 Login field is not case sensitive.
+Login process is faked, currently login data is located in JSON file.

 # Extra information
-This is copy pasted from my journal post about how its all working.

-For project I used an application template, generated with create-react-app, it actually did a lot of work for me.
+For the project I used an application template, generated with create-react-app.
 For creating this project I used several node.js modules, including react, react-router and redux.

 ### Component structure